By Megan Hughes, M.A., CCC-SLP

 Our program stands out above other tutoring resources because we teach very specific strategies for each child’s needs and level.
 We spend a considerable amount of time helping each student to memorize vowel phonemes (sounds) and vowel teams because this is one of the biggest obstacles for children who have difficulties with reading.
 We then pair those vowels with consonants to start forming words, some real words, and some nonsense words.

 Our goal is to increase complexity and length quickly.
 When a child is able to sound out nonsense words well, he/she has mastered that phonetic rule and can better generalize it to new words on his/her own.

 In the English language, there are many words that don’t follow a rule.
-Therefore, we teach a step-by-step strategy to help each child to visualize those words that are difficult for him/her so that he/she can recall it from page-to-page and day-to-day.
+Therefore, we teach a step-by-step strategy to help each child to visualize those words that are difficult for him/her so that he/she can recall them from page to page and day to day.
 Once a child is able to recall these words, his/her confidence in reading improves greatly.
 Not only do we want him/her to know the words, but we want him/her to recall them automatically.
 Automatic recall is vital for fluent reading.

 Research-proven programs that we utilize are: Visualizing and Verbalizing (reading comprehension), Seeing Stars (reading/decoding), Barton (reading/decoding), On Cloud Nine (math), Singapore Math, and many more.